kozistr/kozistr.github.io/_posts/about.md

 - Wrote about the CNN Architecture, which utilizes a channel-attention method (SE Module) to TextCNN model, brings performance gain over the task while keeping its latency, generally.
 - Handling un-normalized text with various convolution kernel size and spatial dropout
+- Selected as one of the `highlight papers` for the first half of 2020

 ### Conferences/Workshops